cmandap/code-challenge-template/README.md

 ALTER ROLE admin SET default_transaction_isolation TO 'read committed';
 ALTER ROLE admin SET timezone TO 'UTC';
 ```

-Execute the following command to migrate all the migrations to the database
+<br/>Execute the following command to migrate all the migrations to the database
 ```
 python manage.py migrate
 ```

 <h3>Runserver</h3>
 Bring the server by executing the following command.
 ```